 This recipe is similar to many of my favorite recipes: you basically stuff all of the ingredients into a single pot, turn on the heat, and let the magic happen.
-One Pot Golden Milk Apple Sauce is my even healthier version of a simple homemade applesauce.
+One Pot Golden Milk Apple Sauce is my the twist on a simple homemade applesauce that I’ve been loving, lately.Jump to Recipe

 Some of you may be asking, “What the heck is Golden Milk, Marybeth?”